alphaQ1611/MonkCommerce/README.md

 	1. Cart-wise Coupons: The system correctly checks if the cart total exceeds the threshold and applies the discount.
 	2. Product-wise Coupons: Discounts are applied correctly to the specific products in the cart.
-	3. BxGy Coupons: The functionality to determine applicable BxGy coupons based on the cart contents is partially implemented.
-The discount calculation logic is in place.
+	3. BxGy Coupons: Discounts are applied correctly to products in the cart based on the repetition limit.

 Unimplemented Cases

-	•	Apply Coupon API: The endpoint to apply a coupon to the cart and return the updated cart with discounted prices is not implemented due to time constraints.
-This feature would require careful handling of cart updates and could benefit from additional testing.
 	•	Expiration Handling: Implementing expiration dates for coupons would add complexity to the system but is essential for real-world applications.

 Suggestions for Improvement